VsevolodShengelai/SpaceBalls---linesGame/README.md

 # SpaceBalls - linesGame
 Lines game in space style with minor changes in the rules :)

+### How to play the game
+.exe file with the game and the necessary resources are in the [build folder](https://github.com/VsevolodShengelai/SpaceBalls-linesGame/tree/main/images)

 ### Game process

    ![](./images/Screenshot1.png)